Ashley Monroe: 2011–present: Activities as a member of Pistol Annies

 Longtime friends, Monroe, Miranda Lambert and newcomer Angaleena Presley debuted their trio Pistol Annies, with their song "Hell on Heels", on April 22, 2011, on CBS' airing of ACM Girls Night Out.
 The trio surprised the audience in place of Lambert singing with now ex-husband Blake Shelton.
 The women, who all met through working in the industry, have dubbed nicknames for themselves via their band name.
 Lambert serves as "Lonestar Annie", Monroe as "Hippie Annie", and Presley as "Holler Annie", as she is from the hills of Kentucky.
 Per Lambert, whether or not the Annies would release an album would "be up to the fans".
 The single "Hell on Heels" was released for purchase via the Pistol Annies' website on June 12, 2011.
 The Pistol Annies' album Hell on Heels was released on August 23, 2011.
 The trio will also be featured on The Chieftain's upcoming release Voice of Ages on the track "Come All Ye Fair and Tender Ladies".

 The Pistol Annies' track "Run Daddy Run" was included on the 2012 soundtrack The Hunger Games: Songs from District 12 and Beyond.
 They have been featured as backing vocalists on Blake Shelton's track "Blue Christmas" and on Jewel's 2013 Greatest Hits on a new version of "You Were Meant For Me".
 The trio also appear in the video for Blake Shelton's "Boys Round Here" video.

 The Pistol Annies' second album, Annie Up, was released on May 7, 2013, and Lambert announced that a third record would be released in 2018.

 On September 27, 2018, Pistol Annies announced their third album Interstate Gospel would be released November 2, 2018.
 They planned to host three album-debut shows in Nashville, New York, and Los Angeles.
 They released three songs off the album for hungry fans: Got My Name Changed Back, Interstate Gospel, and Best Days of My Life.

 Train

-Monroe is featured on "Bruises", a duet with Train's singer Pat Monahan; the song was released as a single on November 9, 2012.
+Monroe is featured on "Bruises", a duet with Train vocalist Pat Monahan; the song was released as a single on November 9, 2012.
 She and Monahan starred in the music video, and she toured with Train on the Mermaids of Alcatraz Tour in summer 2013, where she sang "Bruises" and one or two of her songs from her album.
 She also performed with Train on The Today Show on July 26.